Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

-Based on the sub-sample measured for both $h$ and \dbh, models are developed for each species and growth region.
-These functions use the observed mean height and mean diameter on each subplot for creating localized regressions using the approach suggested by Sloboda~\etal~\cite{sloboda1993regionale}.
-For subplots where no height measurements are available, generalized regressions are developed based on a modified Näslund-equation \cite{naslund1936skogsforsoksanstaltens,Johannsen1999}.
-Subsequently, individual tree volume and biomass are estimated using species-specific models~\cite{NordLarsenetal2017}.
-As the trees are measured in different concentric circles depending on their diameter, the growing stock volume and biomass on each subplot is estimated by scaling the individual tree estimate according to the circular area in which the tree has been measured.
+Based on the sub-sample measured for both $h$ and \dbh, models were developed for each species and growth region.
+These models are based on the observed mean height and mean diameter within each subplot for creating localized regressions using the approach suggested by \cite{sloboda1993regionale}.
+For subplots where no height measurements were available, generalized regressions were developed based on a modified Näslund-equation~\citep{naslund1936skogsforsoksanstaltens,Johannsen1999}.
+Subsequently, individual tree volume and biomass were estimated using species-specific models~\citep{NordLarsenetal2017}.
+Since trees were measured in different concentric circles depending on their diameter, the volume of growing stock and biomass in each subplot were calculated by scaling the estimated AGB and wood volume of each tree according to the circular area in which the tree was measured.
+Carbon stocks can be considered as a linear function of the forest biomass, thus, in this study was not used as a separate regression target.

-In this study, we are interested in predicting the forest biomass and wood volume as well as the stored carbon, where the latter is considered to be a linear function of the biomass and was therefore not a separate regression target.
-Figure~\ref{fig:target_hist} shows the distribution of the regression targets in the test data set considered in our study.
-Throughout this article, biomass and carbon storage are measured in Mg (metric ton) per ha and volume in m$^3$\,ha$^{-1}$.